YINI-lang/YINI-spec/YINI-Specification.md

 A running log of changes and updates **to the YINI specification**.

 v1.0.0 Beta 4 + Updates
+- Changed the default mode to non-stict (lenient) from Strict-mode:
+  * Thus the "Document Terminator" is now only optional.
+  * Also the section name to 11.3.
+"Lenient vs. Strict Modes".
 - Added tab as illegal character in backticked identifiers.
 - Deprecated `>` for use as section marker, due to its tendency to be  confused with quoting syntax in forums, emails, and messaging platforms, etc.
 - Added missing escape codes (as to what C/C++ has).
 - Reserved `{ }` for future syntax (inline objects).
+- Renamed the term Phrased to Backticked identifiers, it's simpler.

 v1.0.0 Beta 4
 - Fixed an issue with very short YINI files in the grammar: both members and sections are now explicitly optional.